 Separation of Materials:

-During recycling, batteries are disassembled, and the different materials are separated.
+During recycling, batteries are dismantled, and the different materials are separated.
 This includes isolating valuable metals such as lithium, cobalt, nickel, and other components.

 Recovery of Materials:

 The recycled materials can be reused to produce new batteries or for other applications.
-Recovering valuable metals helps reduce the need to exploit new natural resources.
+The recovery of valuable metals helps reduce the need to tap into new natural resources.

 Environmentally Friendly Processing:

-Special attention is paid to environmentally friendly processing during battery recycling, ensuring harmful substances are safely disposed of and do not burden the environment.
+Special attention is given to environmentally friendly processing in battery recycling, ensuring that harmful substances are safely disposed of and the environment is not burdened.

 Legal Requirements:

-In many countries, there are legal requirements for the recycling of batteries.
-Manufacturers may be required to guarantee a certain percentage of recyclability for their batteries.
+In many countries, there are legal requirements for battery recycling.
+Manufacturers may be required to ensure a certain percentage of their batteries are recyclable.

 Manufacturer Guarantees:

-Some manufacturers provide specific information about recycling their batteries and may have programs for returning old batteries at the end of their lifespan.
+Some manufacturers provide specific information about recycling their batteries and may have programs for returning old batteries at the end of their lifecycle.

 Ole Diepstraten